 Vehicle Protection Plan Advice

-I am often asked by friends and business associates for advice on buying a vehicle protection plan and what to look for.
+I am often asked by friends and business associates for vehicle protection plan advice and what to look for.
 Here are a few ideas.

 My advice is the same as it would be for buying any product or service.
 Do a little homework!
 Knowledge is power and will translate into a happy buying experience and not leave you with buyers remorse down the road.